jdoleary/Spellmasons/docs/TasksCurrent.md

     - decoy should be immune to blood curse?, or should show it?
     - 10th toolbar space isn't filling up when you get a new spell?
 - bloat explosion didn't push mana potion but it predicted that it would
-- push predicted taht a lobber would fall in lava and die but it didn't
-    - that same lobber when resurrected just crawled over lava so it must've been inside but just didn't take the damage
 - push, bload, expand, hurt suprisingly damaged me when i clicked on an enemy near me, i think it's cause it both expanded the enemy's radius and where i clicked
 - pull doesn't trigger fallInLava, i pulled a unit right through lava
 - archer movement got stuck which made me lose a game 0.3199228271451904
 - bug: when i quit a game and start over it gives me the resurrect optoin
 - Ensure hurt is presented in first spell picks
 - Stop targeting flickering
-- Grunt pre3diction circle should be attack range + move range
 - see cantwalk.png on desktop
 - bug: explosion radius text and some move lines left on the screen after cast was done
 - bug: Pushing spike into grunt pushed the grunt instead of damaging him and the spike disappeared